sufrin/Red/AppleRed.md

 the left mouse-button.
 The mark can be placed anywhere in the document by clicking with the right mouse button.

-The text of the selection is always shown on a grey background.
+The text of a selection is always shown on a coloured background: grey if the selection was *definite* and pink if the selection was *tentative*.
+(See **Treatment of the Selection** for further detail).

 After every editing action the position of the document in the editor window is adjusted automatically so that *the document